-Money Laundering Regulations: apply for the fit and proper test
+Money laundering supervision: the fit and proper test

 - the sole proprietor of the business